 One of our children was found to be deficient in a couple of amino acids after taking the OAT (organic acids test).
 It’s probably fairly common, but there were some symptoms linked to the deficiency (recurring tongue blisters) that signaled a need to do something about it.

 Instead of supplementing with single amino acids, we are opting to use collagen regularly to boost them all in balance.
 It seems to be helping, in conjunction with a few other things we are doing.

 Single amino-acid supplementation has its place, but I prefer a more conservative approach, especially with the kids.
 Amino acids compete with each other and using free amino acids (rather than a combination as is found naturally in foods) can throw off the balance which can lead to trouble.

 I also use collagen in pancakes, muffins and smoothies.

 I don’t make a big deal out of the sweetener.
 My favorite to use is coconut palm sugar, but maple syrup or honey would also be great.
 My son is having his with regular organic sugar which is fine.
-I’m more concerned about him getting the collagen into his system.

 RECIPE: THERAPEUTIC HOT CHOCOLATE

 2-3 teaspoons collagen (I use two for the kids and three for adults)

 2 teaspoons sweetener of choice (coconut sugar, maple syrup, etc., to taste)